Tellysone87/Tellysone87/README.md

 <h3>Biography</h2>

 <p>My name is Shantel Williams and I am a aspiring IT professional.
 I am a pursuing a career in Computer Science.
 I have completed several personal projects.
-I am currently working on a mobile application project using Java.
+I am currently working on a Roblox Studio project using Lua and blender.
 I have experience in C#, C++, Java, sql, and Python.
 I graduated from Macomb Community College in 2021 with an associate degree in Computer Science and an average gpa of 3.6.
 Click below to view my personal projects.
 Each project contains a read me file with a short summary.
 Thank you!</p>

 <ul>
   <li><a href="https://github.com/Tellysone87/DriversEdProject">Telly's Drivers Ed<a></li>